kuroda/mini_auth/README.md

     c.save!
     c.password_digest                   # => nil

-Such a user can't get authenticated.
+Such a user can't get authenticated, but can exist as a temporary account or placeholder.

     c.authenticate(nil)                 # => false